You are hereTop-Fed DWC Cannabis Setup Guide - Bubbleponics

 With this grow, you'll start with a fraction of your maximum nutrients and work your way up.
 However, in my experience, most people end up using significantly less than what the feeding schedule recommends.

-You can use an old one gallon water jug to mix your nutrients in.
-You can use water from the reservoir to mix nutrients in if there isn't a need to add more water.
+You can use an old five gallon water jug to mix your nutrients in.
 Otherwise, just plain tap will do.
 Always make sure to "pH" your water before you pour it into the reservoir(see below).

 The Importance of Managing pH: